 iii.
 Risk Management:

 Your Company has adequate internal financial controls and processes for orderly andefficient conduct of the business including safeguarding of assets prevention anddetection of frauds and errors ensuring accuracy and completeness of the accountingrecords and the timely preparation of reliable financial information.
 The Audit Committeeevaluates the internal financial control system periodically and at the end of eachfinancial year and provides guidance for strengthening of such controls wherevernecessary.
 As part of Enterprise Risk Assessment and Internal Control evaluation with aview to enhance related effectiveness of control your Company has confirmed that itssystems and processes for film acquisition are operating effectively.

-Your Company has not accepted any public deposit under Chapter V of the Companies Act2013.
+Your Company has not accepted any public deposit under Chapter V of the Act.

-During the year under review 3 (three) complaints were received by the Company andwere investigated in accordance with the procedure and resolved.
+During the year under review 2 (two) complaints were received by the Company and wasinvestigated in accordance with the procedure and resolved.
 Hence no complaint is pendingat the end of financial year.

 No significant or material orders were passed by the regulators or courts or tribunalswhich impact the going concern status and Company's operations in future.

-Employees are our vital and most valuable assets.
+Employees are vital and most valuable assets of your Company.
 Your Directors value theprofessionalism and commitment of all employees of the Company and place on record theirappreciation of the contribution and efforts made by all the employees in ensuringexcellent all-round performance.
-Your Board also thank and express their gratitude for thesupport and cooperation received from all stakeholders including viewers producerscustomers vendors advertising agencies investors bankers and regulatory authorities.
+Your Board also thank and express their gratitude for theuponspecific refund support and co-operation received from all stakeholders includingviewers producers customers vendors advertising agencies investors bankers andregulatory authorities.